Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 You’ll be surprised how little effort it takes to make protein shakes taste better with smoothies, and I usually have this part of my day done before my French press coffee is ready.

-And here’s a little bonus tip: try adding a few spoons of peanut butter into the protein shakes mix.
+And here’s a little bonus tip: try adding a few spoons of peanut butter into the protein shake mix.

 Here’s what I usually do.
 I take a load of berries, bananas, and watermelon and then add some ice cubes.

-What I mean by fancy-sounding is things like tropical passion fruit and mango in protein shakes.
+What I mean by fancy-sounding is things like tropical passion fruit and mango in protein powder shakes.

 Alternatively, just stick with unflavored protein powder and use the above ideas to make it taste nice.

-I have found that some of the chocolate protein shakes taste pretty good, but they then contain a fair bit of sugar as well.
+I have found that some of the chocolate protein shakes taste better, but they then contain a fair bit of sugar as well.
 That can mess with your diet, and if you’re trying to get the reins on your body weight, then that just creates a hurdle.

-One way around that is to use unflavored protein powder products and mix in some raw and unsweetened cocoa powder, which can reduce your chances of getting diabetis (3).
+One way around that is to use unflavored protein shake products and mix in some raw and unsweetened cocoa powder.

 One problem I have often found is that the instructions say to mix a scoop of protein powders with 8 ounces of water.